tvdboom/ATOM/docs_sources/user_guide/feature_engineering.md

 **Genetic Feature Generation**<br>
 Genetic feature generation (GFG) uses [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming), a branch of evolutionary programming, to determine which features are successful and create new ones based on those.
-Where DFS can be seen as some kind of "brute force" for feature engineering, GFG tries to improve its features with every generation of the algorithm.
-GFG uses the same operators as DFS, but instead of only applying the transformations once, it evolves them further, creating nested structures of combinations of features.
+Where dfs can be seen as some kind of "brute force" for feature engineering, gfg tries to improve its features with every generation of the algorithm. gfg uses the same operators as dfs, but instead of only applying the transformations once, it evolves them further, creating nested structures of combinations of features.
 The new features are given the name `feature_n`, where n stands for the n-th feature in the dataset.